joelewiss/GradeChecker/README.md

 - Fix retreiving grades with multiple students on one profile
     - Find a way for the program to automatically select a student given a name
     - Produce output for more than one student (maybe?)
-- Fix retreiving grades when there are less than the expected number of classes (at the begining of the quarter)